Tottenham Hale: Wildlife

 The nearby Walthamstow Reservoirs and River Lea support a variety of waterfowl including herons, geese, swans, moorhens and coots.

 The Walthamstow Reservoirs was awarded a Heritage Lottery grant, funding their development into Europe's largest Urban Wetland Park.

 The Paddocks Nature Park provides a nesting site for birds such as song thrush, blackbird and various warblers.
 Weasels and hedgehogs as well as bats reside in the park.

 Economy

 Tottenham Hale Retail Park

 Tottenham Hale Retail Park is a major 22 acre retail park located adjacent to the local tube station on Ferry Lane.
-The site has a total retail space of 200,000 square feet, and is occupied by retailers including Argos, JD Sports, TK Maxx, PC World, Asda and Costa.
+The site has a total retail space of 200,000 square feet, and is occupied by retailers including Adidas, TK Maxx, Curry's, Lidl, Iceland and Costa.

 Industry

 The following companies are or have been located in the Tottenham Hale area:

 Education

 Transport

-Tottenham Hale station is on the Victoria line and also has National Rail Abellio Greater Anglia services.
+Tottenham Hale station is on the Victoria line and also has National Rail Greater Anglia services.
 This includes the Stansted Express, the West Anglia Main Line and the Lea Valley Lines.
 The station is also part of the proposed Crossrail 2 project.

 The redevelopment of Tottenham Hale bus station was completed in December 2014.
-The railway and Underground station is currently under redevelopment.
+The railway and Underground station was redeveloped and completed in April 2022.
 Work has begun on installing an extra National Rail track to increase the frequency of services.